Corn Exchange is our main house and cinema, situated in the historic market place in the centre of Newbury.

 The programme at the Corn Exchange has developed considerably in recent years.
 We present a mixed programme of theatre, dance, comedy, music, film, family work and outdoor performances to audiences from across the South East.
 Every year we produce our own pantomime in-house which plays to capacity audiences and we also support a range of artists and companies across all art-forms through commissioning and development opportunities, mentoring and production support in all our spaces.
 Our emphasis is on presenting great shows and films that audiences really want to come and see.
 Always high quality, we’re really proud that our attendance figures are growing year on year.

 The Corn Exchange can house many different performances and events.
-If you are interested in hiring the venue for private events, corporate events, local company events, conferencing, youth groups and rehearsal spaces, please contact our Commercial and Sales Manager, Kate Williams.
+If you are interested in hiring the venue for private events, corporate events, local company events, conferencing, youth groups and rehearsal spaces, please contact our Front of House Manager, Sarah Davies.
 All programming enquiries should need to be directed to our Programming Department.
 For contact details please visit our Staff page.

 For more information on our facilities, please visit our Visiting Company Information page.